Memory

 retrieve()

-: Get context from both chat history and vector databasewrite_records()
+: Get context from both history & vector DBwrite_records()

-: Write new records to both chat history and vector databaseget_context_creator()
+: Write to both chat history & vector DBget_context_creator()

 : Get the context creatorclear()